 When is the release date for macOS 13 Ventura?

 The developer beta for macOS Ventura is available to members of Apple’s Developer Program beginning June 6, 2022.
-The public beta is set for July 2022.
+The public beta for macOS Ventura became available in July 2022.
 The final full release is planned for fall 2022.

 How to download and install macOS 13 Ventura

 Members of Apple’s Developer Program can download the developer beta directly from Apple.
 Users can download the public beta scheduled for July from Apple’s beta site, once it’s ready, while the full fall release will be made available as a free software update accessible from within macOS System Preferences’ Software Update applet.